StevenMayher/432-2022/quiz/quiz2/README.md

 ## What does the Quiz cover?

 The Quiz definitely includes materials from 432 classes **1-22**, plus all of *The Signal and the Noise* and all of Jeff Leek's *How To Be a Modern Scientist*.
-The Quiz does not include anything from Class 23, but may include things from Classes 24-25.
+The Quiz does not include any of the new material from Classes 23 or 24, but may include things from Class 25.
 Dr. Love will let you know.

 ## Deadline